FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ## Scenarios

 A scenario may be used to distinguish multiple use cases of a single message, group, component, field, code set or datatype.
-The respective element may be defined more than once in the XML schema by adding `scenario` and/or `scenarioId` attributes in addition to the `id` and/or `name` attributes of the element.
+The respective element may be referenced more than once in the XML schema by adding `scenario` and/or `scenarioId` attributes in addition to the `id` and/or `name` attributes of the element.
 Scenarios in the context of the different elements are explained in more detail within the respective sections below.

+Each scenario is described by a `<scenario>` element, a child of `<scenarios>`.

 ## Datatypes